 Conclusions on Traeger Hot Rod Igniter Replacement

-As stated above, before you start to strip down your Traeger pellet grill to replace the hot rod igniter you need to make sure its not the feed auger which is not working or the induction fan.
-While the hot rod igniter is obviously crucial for the fire to start so is a steady supply of pellets and air for combustion to take place.
-After doing a bit more research in the Traeger owners forums is does appear that some people are replacing the hot rod igniter without removing the hopper.
-They are taping the new hot rod to the old ones RTD leads before they remove it.
-Hence, as they pull out the old igniter the new one is carried through.
-This is not a bad idea, but just be careful.
-If you feel the new igniter is stuck don’t pull too hard as you may damage it.
+Before you start to strip down your Traeger pellet grill to replace the hot rod igniter, you need to make sure its not the feed auger which is not working or the induction fan.
+While the hot rod igniter is obviously crucial for the fire to start, so is a steady supply of pellets and air for combustion to take place.

-That’s it, thanks for reading and I hope you found this post useful.
-If you are curious about the best BBQ grill pellets currently on the market or how Traeger grill pellets are made these are just a few of my other posts.
-There are many more posts in my wood pellet grill/smoker guide.
+That’s it, thanks for reading, and I hope you found this post useful.
+If you are curious about all the best BBQ grill pellets currently on the market or how Traeger grill pellets are made, these are just a few of my other posts.
+There are many more posts in my Wood Pellet Grill/Smoker Guide.
 Enjoy 🙂